tsoding/nobuild/README.md

 ## It's likely Not Suitable for Your Project

-If you are use [cmake](https://cmake.org/) with tons of modules to manage and find tons of dependencies you probably don't want to use this tool. nobuild is more like writting shell scripts but in C.
+If you are using [cmake](https://cmake.org/) with tons of modules to manage and find tons of dependencies you probably don't want to use this tool. nobuild is more like writting shell scripts but in C.

 ## Advantages of nobuild